deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 i += sizeof(ntcontinueAddress);
 ```

-At this point, things are as easy as just allocating some stack space for good measure calling the value in RAX, `NtContinue`!
+At this point, things are as easy as just allocating some stack space for good measure and calling the value in RAX, `NtContinue`!

 ```c
 // Allocate some space on the stack for the call to NtContinue